Introduction

 Before describing the subway model, it is useful to demonstrate the approach using a small conceptual model.
 In the simple model, there are two train doors through which passengers exit and board.
-Passengers waiting to board form four queues, one on each side of a door, see Figure 2.
+Passengers waiting to board form four queues, one on each side of a door, as in Figure 2.

 More details of the geometry are shown in Figure 3.
 Passengers boarding the train first enter the queues.
 Since the Wait doors are initially closed, the passengers cannot leave the queue and form a line to wait in the queue path.
 Passengers exiting the train are modeled using a source on the Train exit/entry door.
 They move to the Arrive room and then to the exits.
 The Wait doors then open and the passengers boarding the train move to the Depart room and then the Train exit/entry door.
 The cycle then repeats.